shooash/velib_ds/ReadMe.md

 - Monitoring with MLFlow, Prometheus, Grafana and their helpers
 - Scheduling with AirFlow
 - DataPy API for lighter tasks like prediction
-- Big API for heavy tasks involving GPU like model training Services are run as docker containers with subservises configured within docker-compose files.
+- Big API for heavy tasks involving GPU, e.g. model training Services are run as docker containers with subservices configured within docker-compose files.
 Each service has it's subdirectory in **/services** folder.

 # Setup